Annoraaq/grid-engine/README.md

     <img src="https://img.shields.io/badge/made%20with-TypeScript-blue?style=for-the-badge">
 </p>

-Welcome to the **Grid Movement** plugin!
+Welcome to the **Grid Engine** plugin!
 This Phaser 3 plugin adds grid-based movement to your tilemap game.
 Your characters will be able to only move in whole tile sizes, locked to the x-y grid!

 This plugin is also compatible (and written in) TypeScript; enjoy full type support!